 Due to the regional nature of our competition, a town-centric category is available for those that want to count as many birds as they can within the boundaries of one town within the Monadnock Region.

 All team members of this category must be younger than 18 years of age.
 Mentors are allowed for this team to drive underage participants and verify identifications of team members, but cannot point out or identify birds themselves.
 The winning team will tally more species than all other youth team.

-Due to Antioch Bird Club’s affiliation with Antioch University, all payments must be processed through the University.
-But don’t worry - 100% of registration fees, sponsorships, and donations go directly to funding the Monadnock Region Birding Cup and ornithological research grants administered by the Antioch Birding Club, and are also all tax-deductible.
+Due to Antioch Bird Club’s affiliation with Antioch University, all donations must be processed through the University.
+But don’t worry - 100% of registration fees, sponsorships, and donations (all tax-deductible) go directly to funding the Monadnock Region Birding Cup and ornithological research grants administered by the Antioch Birding Club.

-Fees, sponsorships, and donations can be made using the following options:
+Fees, sponsorships, and donations can be submitted using the following options:

 Antioch Bird Club

 The Antioch Bird Club (ABC) was founded in April 2016 at Antioch University New England in Keene, NH.
 Originally formed as a means for students interested birding to share experiences, the club has had a meteoric rise ever since.
 Since its inception, the club has grown to include dozens of current students, faculty, and staff from Antioch University New England, as well as alumni living all around the world.